Call for DiRAC Director’s Discretionary proposals

 All codes used must have undergone a technical review as part of the RAC process.
-Codes which have not done so will be requested to submit a technical case prior to the application being considered.
+Codes which have not done cannot be considered in this call.

 All awarded time must be used by March 31st 2021 and no requests to extend beyond this date will be accepted.

-Assessment process: Proposals will be reviewed by the Director of Innovation and Technology, the RAC chairs and the Technical Manager.
+Proposals will be reviewed by the Director, the RAC chairs and members of the RAC panels.

-Assessment criteria: Proposals will be assessed based on the following criteria:
+Proposals will be assessed according the following criteria:

 1. Scientific impact – 60%